driskull/ds2020/OUTLINE.md

   - You can try out the FeatureTable right now using the [/NEXT] release JEREMY mentioned a few minutes ago
 - Lets see source for this demo
 - since last DS, we've also added a Swipe widget
-  - Here's a SDK sample using Swipe.
+  - Here's an SDK sample using Swipe.
   - By swiping, layers are partially displayed which is great for comparing data.
 - Building on demo I just showed
   - I've added multiple Swipes to it